“Bread is not the enemy. Why deprive yourself of something you love?”

 In my opinion there is not enough content covering nutrition on the Accredited Personal Trainers Courses in Australia, certainly not enough to provide the proper advice to someone who has had weight problems for years.
 Because of this, the advice provided can actually do more damage than good.
 This includes, injuries through high intensity workouts that often lack appropriate techniques; and elevated cortisol (stress hormone) levels day-after-day, session-after-session, which often leads to adrenal fatigue, weight gain, self-doubt, depression, anxiety, and binge eating.

-As a fully qualified Personal Trainer, Group Fitness Instructor, Advanced Level 1 Les Mills RPM Instructor, Spin Coach, a USA and Australian Triathlon Coach, and currently ranked number one in my age group 50-54 in the AWA Ironman 70.3 rankings, I do know a little about exercise and nutrition (About me).
+As a fully qualified Personal Trainer, Group Fitness Instructor, Advanced Level 1 Les Mills RPM Instructor, Spin Coach, a USA and Australian Triathlon Coach, and in 2016 at the time of writting ranked number one in my age group 50-54 in the AWA Ironman 70.3 rankings, I do know a little about exercise and nutrition (About me).
 But, I don’t pretend to know it all, and I turn to the real experts in their fields for guidance.